HeBIS-VZ/paia/paia.md

  name         occ    data type             description
 ------------- ----- --------------------- ------------------------------------------------------------------
  status       1..1   service status        status (0, 1, 2, 3, 4, or 5)
- item         0..1   URI                   URI of a particular copy edition      0..1   URI                   URI of a the document (no particular copy) requested    0..1   URI                   URI that was originally requested about        0..1   string                textual description of the document
+ item         1..1   URI                   URI of a particular copy (also used as identifier of loan object) edition      0..1   URI                   URI of a the document (no particular copy) requested    0..1   URI                   URI that was originally requested about        0..1   string                textual description of the document